 Motion: Kathy Bowler moved and Christina Bradbury, DVM, seconded a motion to rescind the Board's prior October 19, 2022 motion approving proposed amendments to Section 2068.5 and approve the proposed regulatory text for Section 2068.5 as set forth in Attachment No. 2.
 Direct staff to submit the text to the Director of the Department of Consumer Affairs and the Business, Consumer Services, and Housing Agency for review and if no adverse comments are received, authorize the Executive Officer to take all steps necessary to initiate the rulemaking process, make any non-substantive changes to the text and the package, and set the matter for a hearing if requested.
-If after the 45-day public comment period, no adverse comments are received, and no public hearing is requested, authorize the Executive Officer to take all steps necessary to complete the rulemaking, and adopt the proposed regulations as described in the text notice for 16 CCR section 2068.5.
+If after the 45-day public comment period, no adverse comments are received, authorize the rulemaking, and adopt the proposed regulations as described in the text notice for 16 CCR section 2068.5.